Skip to Main Content

 DHCS has proposed the following guiding principles for the SNF Value Strategy.
 These guiding principles may be subject to further revision and refinement through the stakeholder engagement process.

-- Whole-Person Care & Care Coordination: Coordinating and integrating care through the Medi-Cal managed care delivery system to provide whole-person care to members with institutional level-of-care needs and support the development of comprehensive Managed Long-Term Services and Supports (MLTSS).
+1. Whole-Person Care and Care Coordination: Coordinating and integrating care through the Medi-Cal managed care delivery system to provide whole-person care to members with institutional level-of-care needs and support the development of comprehensive Managed Long-Term Services and Supports (MLTSS).

-- Quality Accountability and Incentives: Holding SNFs accountable for providing quality patient care and incentivizing quality improvement in alignment with and furtherance of DHCS’s Comprehensive Quality Strategy.
+2. Quality Accountability and Incentives: Holding SNFs accountable for providing high quality patient care and incentivizing quality improvement while reducing health disparities in alignment with and furtherance of DHCS’s Comprehensive Quality Strategy.

-- Care Transitions and Financial Alignment: Creating financial incentives for the delivery of care in the right setting, including appropriate transitions from hospital settings to SNFs and from SNFs to HCBS settings.
+3. Care Transitions and Financial Alignment: Creating financial incentives for the delivery of care in the right setting, including appropriate transitions between hospitals, SNFs, and HCBS settings.

-- Financial Sustainability & Efficiency: Provisioning services economically and efficiently to support the financial sustainability and affordability of California’s health care system.
+5. Financial Sustainability and Efficiency: Provisioning services economically and efficiently to support the financial sustainability and affordability of California’s health care system.

-- Access & System Integrity: Supporting adequate access to skilled nursing facility care, including in rural areas, and removing perverse incentives in resident admissions, transfers, and discharges.
+6. Access and System Integrity: Supporting adequate access to skilled nursing facility care, including in rural areas, and removing perverse incentives in resident admissions, transfers, and discharges.

 DHCS has selected Mathematica and Myers and Stauffer as consultants to support this work.